-- c.
-In 2018 and 2017, the Company's primary material purchase commitments were with inventory suppliers.
+- b.
+In 2020 and 2019, the Company's primary material purchase commitments were with inventory suppliers.
 The Company's material inventory purchase commitments are based on purchase orders, or on outstanding agreements with some of the Company's suppliers of inventory.
-As of December 31, 2018, and 2017, the Company's major outstanding inventory purchase commitments anounted to \$18,418 and \$22,309, respectively, all of which were orders placed or commitments made in the ordinary course of its business.
-As of December 31, 2018 and 2017, \$6,939 and \$9,235, respectively, of these orders and commitments, were from suppliers which can be considered sole or limited in number.
-In addition, for the year ended December 31, 2018, the Company recorded a loss for firm non-cancelable and unconditional purchase commitments with contract manufacturers for quantities in excess of the Company's future demands forecast consistent with its valuation of excess and obsolete inventory in the amount of \$1,448. - d.
+As of December 31, 2020 and 2019, the Company's major outstanding inventory purchase commitments amounted to \$14,083 and \$24,939, respectively, all of which were orders placed or commitments made in the ordinary course of its business.
+As of December 31, 2020 and 2019, \$9,821 and \$12,718, respectively, of these orders and commitments were from suppliers which can be considered sole or limited in number.
+In addition, for the year ended December 31, 2020, 2019 and 2018 the Company recorded a loss for firm non-cancelable and unconditional purchase commitments with contract manufacturers for quantities in excess of the Company's future demands forecast consistent with its valuation of excess and obsolete inventory in the amount of \$342, \$1,016 and \$1,448, respectively. - c.
 Royalty commitments: - 1.
-The Company is committed to pay royalties to the Israel Innovation Authority ("IIA"), formerly known as the Office of the Chief Scientist of the Ministry of Economy of the Government of Israel on proceeds from sales of products resulting from the research and development projects in which the IIA participated with royalty bearing grants.
-In the event that development of a specific product in which the IIA participated is successful, the Company will be obligated to repay the grants through royalty payments at the rate of 3% to 5% based on the sales of the Company, up to 100% of the grants received linked to the dollar.
-Grants are subject to interest at a rate equal to the 12 month LIBOR rate.
-The obligation to pay these royalties is contingent upon actual sales of the products and, in the absence of such sales, no payment is required.
+Certain of the Company's research and development programs funded by the Israel Innovation Authority ("IIA"), formerly known as the Office of the Chief Scientist of the Ministry of Economy of the Government of Israel, are royalty bearing programs.
+Sales of products developed as a result of such programs, are subject to payment of royalties to the IIA.
+The royalty payments are at a rate of 3% to 5% based on the sales of the Company, up to full repayment of 100% of the grants received from the IIA linked to the dollar plus payment of interest at a rate equal to the 12 month LIBOR.
+The obligation to pay these royalties is contingent upon actual sales of the products and services, and in the absence of such sales, no payment is required.
+In addition, the Company received grants which are non-royalty bearing.
+The technology developed with the funding provided by these grants (which is embodied in the Company's products) may not be transferred, without appropriate governmental approvals.
+Such approvals, if granted, may involve penalties payable to the Israeli authorities as well as increased royalty payments to the Innovation Authority for royalty-bearing programs.
+The Company recorded income from IIA grants for the years ended December 31, 2020, 2019 and 2018 in the amount of \$1,351, \$1,518 and \$1,215, respectively.

-As of December 31, 2018, the Company had a contingent liability to pay royalties in the amount of approximately \$1,408.
+As of December 31, 2020, the Company had a contingent liability to pay royalties in the amount of approximately \$1,441.

-The Company paid royalties in the amount of \$20 during the year ended December 31, 2018.
-The Company did not pay or accrue any amounts for such royalties during the years ended December 31, 2017 and 2016.
+The Company paid royalties in the amount of \$38, \$68 and \$20 during the years ended December 31, 2020, 2019 and 2018, respectively.

-Research and development projects undertaken by the Company were partially financed by the Binational Industrial Research and Development Foundation ("BIRD Foundation").
+2. Research and development projects undertaken by the Company were partially financed by the Binational Industrial Research and Development Foundation ("BIRD Foundation").
 The Company is committed to pay royalties to the BIRD Foundation at a rate of 5% of sales proceeds generating from projects for which the BIRD Foundation provided funding up to 150% of the sum financed by the BIRD Foundation.